HHS/syndication/syndication_api/docs/mediatypes.md

           "description": "syndication.mediaType.PDF.description"
         },
         {
-          "name": "Periodical",
-          "description": "A piece of HTML content which has ever-changing subject matter that is updated on a regular schedule."
-        },
-        {
           "name": "Tweet",
           "description": "A social media twitter post (a tweet)."
         },
         {
           "name": "Video",
           "description": "A youtube video."
-        },
-        {
-          "name": "Widget",
-          "description": "A combination of html, javascript, and styles which combined form a self contained interactive widget."
         }
       ]
     }